Skip to main content

 • How to be upfront with a customer and strike the right tone of voice

-Without strong communication skills, it will likely be difficult for agents to get through their workload, and they may even upset customers along the way.
+Strong communication skills help agents effectively manage their workloads and connect with customers.
 Each touchpoint is an opportunity to create a positive experience and make customers happy.

 4. Efficiency